 SiteGround comes up a lot in website reviews.
 We often wondered whether those reviews were accurate and whether it’s a web hosting company worth your time and money.
+This is why we've written our own Siteground review.

-So, what better way to find out than to use the host for a while and add our own opinion into the mix?
+Because, what better way to find out than to use the host for a while and add our own opinion into the mix?

 We’re going to discuss all those things we need from a hosting provider.
 Fast hosting, simple user interface, good response times, ease of migration or WordPress installation and effectiveness of SiteGround’s customer support.